Entomophagy in humans: Sustainability and environmental benefits

 The methods of matter assimilation and nutrient transport used by insects make insect cultivation a more efficient method of converting plant material into biomass than rearing traditional livestock.
 More than 10 times more plant material is needed to produce one kilogram of meat than one kilogram of insect biomass.
 The spatial usage and water requirements are only a fraction of that required to produce the same mass of food with cattle farming.
 Production of 150g of grasshopper meat requires very little water, while cattle require 3290 liters to produce the same amount of beef.
 This indicates that lower natural resource use and ecosystem strain could be expected from insects at all levels of the supply chain.
 Edible insects also display much faster growth and breeding cycles than traditional livestock.
 An analysis of the carbon intensity of five edible insect species conducted at the University of Wageningen, Netherlands found that "the average daily gain (ADG) of the five insect species studied was 4.0–19.6 percent, the minimum value of this range being close to the 3.2% reported for pigs, whereas the maximum value was 6 times higher.
 Compared to cattle (0.3%), insect ADG values were much higher."
 Additionally, all insect species studied produced much lower amounts of ammonia than conventional livestock, though further research is needed to determine the long-term impact.
 The authors conclude that insects could serve as a more environmentally friendly source of dietary protein.
+However, the environmental benefits of insect-based products are contingent upon their widespread adoption.
+If the population is unwilling to consume these products, the anticipated ecological advantages may not be realized within the food system.
+A comprehensive review of 91 studies by Onwezen et al. found that insect-based proteins ranked lowest in acceptance among meat substitutes, even below cultured meat.
+In contrast, plant-based alternatives achieved the highest acceptance rates, with some reaching as high as 91%.